shahrukhalam/ViperWithRxDemo/README.md

 $ pod install
 ```

-SnapshotTests should be run on iPhone 6 (10.3.1) as it’s recorded considering it’s width and height.
+SnapshotTests should be run on iPhone 12 Pro Max (14.2) as it’s recorded considering it’s width and height.

 # App:
 3 Targets: Contacts, ContactsTests and ContactsUITests.